-Ever looked out the window at night and find yourself staring at the universe, wondering what is up there?
-This has been a very common question among human beings since the dawn of time, since civilization first existed.
-From the Nubian Monuments to the Egyptian Monuments and Stonehenge, these are archaeological proof from the past that astronomical studies have been a common interest amongst mankind throughout the ages.
+Ever kept an eye out the window at night to find yourself staring at the universe, wondering exactly what is up there?
+This has actually been a very common question amongst humans ever since the dawn of time, since civilization very first existed on this world.
+From the Nubian Monuments to the Egyptian Monuments and also Stonehenge, these are archaeological proofs from the distant past that huge research studies have actually been a typical interest amongst humanity throughout the ages.

-Astronomy essentially is the science of studying objects and phenomena in space, i.e. anything outside the earth’s atmosphere.
+Astronomy is basically the science of studying objects and phenomena in space, i.e. anything outside the earth’s environment.

-Until telescopes were invented in the 17th century, astronomy as we know was limited to just looking up into the sky with our naked eyes.
-Since the invention of telescopes, Astronomy has splintered off into another field of study which studies more in depth the physics of celestial objects systems, Astrophysics.
-Astronomy and Astrophysics are essentially intertwined because one cannot exist without the other thus which has led to big strides in the Astronomy field.
+Up until telescopes were developed in the 17th century, astronomy as we understand it, was restricted to just searching the night sky with naked eyes.
+Since the innovation of telescopes, Astronomy has splintered off into another field of study which studies more in depth the physics of celestial objects systems, Astrophysics.
+Astronomy and Astrophysics are essentially intertwined because one can not exist without the other, which has actually led to big strides in the Astronomy field.

 A brief history of Astronomy

 Astronomy is the endlessing research study of our universe, or Multi-verse depending upon the physicist, and every celestial object in it.
 Negatively, this includes worlds, asteroids, comets, stars, gas formations, great voids, and other galaxies.

 Astronomy is often mistaken with Astrology, which is the belief that people are in some way adjoined with the alignment of stars.